1001 S. Sentinel Peak Road • Tucson AZ 85745

 Sept.
-17, 2019 - The Mayor and Tucson City Council this week voted to approve a six month Sentinel Peak Park ("A Mountain") Road Safety Pilot Program that will expand pedestrian and bicycle access while still maintaining vehicular access for the community.
-Beginning on Veterans Day, Nov.11, Mondays will become vehicle-free days, meaning cars and trucks will not be allowed, and the vehicular gate will remain closed.
-On Tuesdays-Sundays, vehicular gate access hours will be from 11 a.m. to 8 p.m.
+17, 2019 - The Mayor and Tucson City Council voted to approve a Sentinel Peak Park ("A Mountain") Road Safety Pilot Program that will expand pedestrian and bicycle access while still maintaining vehicular access for the community.
+On Veterans Day, Nov.
+11, 2019, Mondays became vehicle-free days, meaning cars and trucks are allowed, and the vehicular gate will remain closed.
+On Tuesdays through Sundays, vehicular gate access hours are from 11 a.m. to 8 p.m.

 Please submit any comments you would like to share with the City of Tucson below, as they pertain to the survey results and other projects going on at Sentinel Peak Park.

 Below this 2,900-foot peak, the Santa Cruz valley was farmed by the Hohokam Indians as early as 800 AD.
 When the Spaniards arrived in the 17th century, the Hohokam had vanished and settlements of Piman people dotted the valley.
 One settlement called "Schuk-Shon," meaning "at the foot of the black mountain," was pronounced "Tuk-Son" by the Spaniards.
 The hill was a lookout for these early Indian and Spanish settlers, who lived in fear of hostile raiders.
 The white washed stone "A" was constructed by University of Arizona students in 1915.